 Retail Management Institute

-The Retail Management Institute (RMI) is a recognized academic partner of the retail industry with a 38-year history.
-We have a strong reputation for developing strategic leaders with the advanced skills necessary for success in the new technology infused world of retail.
+The Retail Management Institute (RMI) is a recognized academic partner of the retail industry.
+We have a strong reputation for developing strategic leaders with the advanced skills necessary for success in the new technology-infused world of retail.

 RMI provides a platform for deep collaboration between industry luminaries and leading academics into the emerging and evolving concepts impacting retail today.
 The knowledge generated from this collaboration forms the basis of our curriculum.